 Then you have the O.G.
 Hikers.
-Those that wear the classic style hiking boots, with canvas pants, long-sleeve button down shirt, scarf or bandana tied around the neck with a wide brimmed straw hat and a hiking stick carved out of wood they found in their backyard.
+Those that wear the classic style hiking boots, with canvas pants, long-sleeve button-down shirt, scarf, or bandana tied around the neck with a wide-brimmed straw hat and a hiking stick carved out of wood they found in their backyard.

 Then you have the modern, synth-blend like me.
 All synthetic fabrics, running shorts, and trail running shoes.
-Graphite trekking poles, and plenty of technology to almost forget about being in nature.
+Graphite trekking poles and plenty of technology to almost forget about being in nature.

-One thing that I hope is true for each of us is the appreciation of the beauty that is the Texas landscape.
+One thing that I hope is true for each of us is the appreciation of the beauty that is in the Texas landscape.

 The appreciation for being able to be outside, and maybe learn a little bit about the people that inhabited these gifted lands of previous generations.

 After I was done with my lunch I grabbed my pack and threw it on my back.
 Adjusting my waist strap, then my sternum strap, and grabbed a sip of water from my nozzle that sticks to the strap across my chest with a magnet.